 I prefer not to use air freshener sprays because they do not work and an air freshener that you add to a room and leave.

 Instead of air fresheners, you can also use incense sticks or scented candles.

-How long has the Rat been dead for?
+How long has the Rat been dead?

 When you need to know how to get rid of a dead Rat smell, the advice above will certainly help you out.
-There are some things that I need to recap here though:
+There are some things that I need to recap here, though: